Drug Testing (The Office): Production

 "Drug Testing" was written by Jennifer Celotta and directed by show runner and executive producer Greg Daniels.
-Fischer noted that the subplot featuring Jim unable to talk was important because "Pam and Jim can say a lot to one another without any words at all", a reference to the "27 seconds of silence" the two shared in the earlier episode "Booze Cruise".
+Jenna Fischer noted that the subplot featuring Jim unable to talk was important because "Pam and Jim can say a lot to one another without any words at all", a reference to the "27 seconds of silence" the two shared in the earlier episode "Booze Cruise".
+The idea of Pam jinxing Jim had been under consideration for a long time, and after it became apparent that Jim actor John Krasinski could do exceptional work with silence, the show's staff pushed it forward.
 Michael has a bandage around his finger in this episode because Steve Carell hurt his finger during the week and was unable to remove his wedding ring due to the swelling.
 Instead of cutting off his ring, the crew simply wrapped a bandage around it.

-Several of the scenes were based on the actor's real-life talents as well as improvised.
-When Michael tells Pam to "write this down", Jenna Fischer's response to the camera was improvised.
+When Michael tells Pam to "write this down", Fischer's response to the camera was improvised.
 "I thought it was funny that I didn't have a pad of paper but Michael was telling me to take notes," she explained in her MySpace blog, "so I just looked to the camera and showed my lack of pen and paper."
-Jim's impression of Stanley in this episode was inspired by John Krasinski's actual talent of doing impressions on the set.
+Dwight's voice-over about his father was actually an improvised talking head recorded for the pilot; it ended up not being used for that episode, but Daniels loved it and had been looking for a place to fit it into an episode ever since.
+Jim's impression of Stanley in this episode was inspired by Krasinski's actual talent of doing impressions on the set.